Delhi Lokayukta: Powers

 Lokayukta has independent powers to investigate and prosecute any government official or public servants who are covered by the act and against whom complaint is received for abusing his authority for self-interest or causes hurt to anyone or any action done intentionally or following corrupt practices negatively impacting the state or individual.
 Once complaint is received on allegations of corruption, wrong use of authority and misdeeds by any of the public functionaries who may include Chief Minister, Ministers under him and members of the Legislature Assembly, Lokayukta has the power to recommend enquiry to necessary authorities and prosecute if proven.
 However, members like civil servants, Central Government officers, members of the legal community, police and officials of the Delhi Development Authority are excluded from this Act.

 Appointment and tenure

-In year 2015, Reva Khetrapal was appointed as a new Lokayukta for a term of five years.
+In year 2015, Reva Khetrapal was appointed a new Lokayukta for a term of five years.
 She was appointed two years after the previous lokayukta, Justice Manmohan Sarin, retired after serving a period of five years.
-Following is the list of past Lokayukta's of Delhi:
+Following is the list of past Lokayuktas of Delhi: